mhorga/mhorga.github.io/_posts/2016-03-14-a-first-look-at-the-swift-express-web-server.markdown

 ![Swift Express](http://i.imgur.com/CDJEr3h.png "Swift Express")

 Let's do some more!
-Right above the __app.listen__ line add this new API call we are just creating now:
+Right above the __app.listen__ line add this new API method we are just creating now:

 {% highlight swift %}
 app.get("/new") { request in